094459/newsletter-oss-projects/README.md

 **svdxt-sagemaker-huggingface**

 [svdxt-sagemaker-huggingface](https://aws-oss.beachgeek.co.uk/3uo) is the latest demo repo from regular contributor Gary Stafford, that showcases some of the cool stuff Gary has been writing about in the generative AI space.
 This time he takes a look at the emerging field of generating videos through Stability AI's Stable Video Diffusion XT (SVT-XT).
 This foundation model is a diffusion model that takes in a still image as a conditioning frame and generates a video from it.(#196)

+**swift-chat**

+[swift-chat](https://aws-oss.beachgeek.co.uk/47y)  is a fast and responsive AI chat application developed with React Native and powered by Amazon Bedrock.
+With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations and AI image generation capabilities across Android, iOS, and macOS platforms.
+Check out the README for plenty of in depth details including sample screenshots from mobile simulators.
+Essential for any Swift developer (#206)

 **terraform-f1-telemetry-infra**